Easy Pork Chop Brine

 This post may contain affiliate links.
 Please read the disclosure policy.

-Easy Pork Chop Brine is made with salt, water, brown sugar, apple cider vinegar, rosemary, and garlic.
+This Pork Chop Brine is made with salt, water, brown sugar, apple cider vinegar, rosemary, and garlic.
 Brined pork chops are perfect for grilling, pan-frying, or baking.
-This recipe guarantees tender and juicy meat every time!
+This recipe will give you tender and juicy meat every time!

 Why do you brine pork chops?